osexpert/ExtremeJsonEncoders/README.md

 ```

 Performance (since 0.0.3):
-When there is a lot of ascci and little need to escape, MinimalJsonEncoder is comparable to UnsafeRelaxedJsonEscaping.
+When there is a lot of ascii and little need to escape, MinimalJsonEncoder is comparable to UnsafeRelaxedJsonEscaping.
 When a lot of non-ascii, MinimalJsonEncoder can use 1/2 the time of UnsafeRelaxedJsonEscaping and 1/3 of the time of default encoder.

 References: